setopsco/docs/content/latest/user/concepts.md

 An **App** is a task that the SetOps platform runs.
 A stage may have many apps.
 Apps are always assumed to be long-running.
 They run on our container-based platform using an image you provide.
-For example, web applications will usually have a task named `web` for the application server, and possibly a task named `job` for running background jobs.
+For example, web applications will usually have a task named `web` for the application server and possibly a task called `job` for running background jobs.
 Apps are assumed to be stateless.
 They persist user data by accessing services.

 ## Service

-A **Service** is an additional component such as databases for example.
+A **Service** is an additional component such as databases, for example.
 Services provide additional functionality and can be linked to apps that consume them.

 ## Changeset

 A **Changeset** is a set of commands which change a stage.
-The SetOps workflow for changing anything on a stage works always the same: you add a set of commands to your changeset and commit it to make your change live (or you discard the changeset).
+The SetOps workflow for changing anything on a stage always works the same: you add a set of commands to your changeset and commit it to make your change live (or discard the changeset).
 Changesets work just like the Git staging area in your local repository: you add some files, then you commit.

-Changesets are stored on the server per stage and per user.
-So a user can log in from multiple computers and edit the stored changeset as well as commit or discard it.
+Changesets are stored on the server per stage and user.
+So a user can log in from multiple computers and edit the stored changeset and commit or discard it.

 ## Example

 ![SetOps Concepts Example](concepts.png)

-In this example, there is a Stage with one App _web_ and two Services, _database_ and _store_.
+In this example, there is a Stage with one App _web_ and two Services, _database_, and _store_.
 Let's say we want to create another App.
-This is done with a Changeset which, in this case, contains a Command to create the App and set its Scale to _2_.
+This is done with a Changeset that contains a Command to create the App and set its Scale to _2_.
 When the Changeset is committed, the Stage has the two Apps _web_ and _worker_ with the Services _database_ and _store_.

 ## CLI

-The commandline interface (CLI) is the heart of SetOps.
+The Command Line Interface (CLI) is the heart of SetOps.
 You can create, configure, deploy and manage your application with this single tool.
 The CLI commands follow a consistent and intuitive pattern.

 There are: